Fees

 I offer a free initial consultation so we can briefly talk through what you’re looking for and see whether working together feels like the right fit.

-If we decide to go ahead, sessions are usually weekly and last 50 minutes.
+If we decide to go ahead, sessions are held online via video call, are usually weekly and last 50 minutes.
+Limited in-person sessions may be available in London.

 Free Initial Consultation